rhymeyang/Se/docs/300/question.md

 - **Objective**: Evaluate the residual risk after mitigation measures have been applied.

-- Key Activities
+- Key Activities:

-  :

   - Reassess the risk levels after applying cybersecurity controls.
 - Ensure that residual risks are acceptable or have been properly documented for ongoing management.

 ### 11. **Monitoring and Update (Cybersecurity Lifecycle)**

 - **Objective**: Continuously monitor and update the system’s security posture over its lifecycle.

-- Key Activities
+- Key Activities:

-  :

   - Regularly update threat models, vulnerabilities, and risk assessments.
   - Perform regular security audits and penetration testing.